rogosprojects/klogs-viewer/README.md

 1. Setting the `TOKEN` environment variable for authentication
 2. Using a specific namespace rather than cluster-wide access
 3. Deploying behind an ingress with TLS
+4. Configuring appropriate rate limits for your expected traffic patterns

 ## 🛠️ Building from Source